rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 To learn Git and GitHub, [GitHub.com](https://lab.github.com/) has some [online guides](https://docs.github.com/en) that explain how to get up and running.
 Traversy Media also has a [YouTube video](https://www.youtube.com/watch?v=SWYqp7iY_Tc) explaining how Git works.

-And while you're at it, go ahead learn [GitHub Pages](https://pages.github.com/) the repo hosting service provided by GitHub which will allow you to host your websites for free.
+And while you're at it, go ahead and learn [GitHub Pages](https://pages.github.com/) the repo hosting service provided by GitHub which will allow you to host your websites for free.
 And there is nothing better than being able to show your friends what you have built through a live URL